 The development of new crop varieties by transgenic and gene editing is based on the notion that genes as isolated units of information that can be either manipulated within their host organism or moved from one species to another, with totally predictable outcomes.

-But this viewpoint has been completely overturned by the new science of omnigenics, which teaches us that attempts to engineer complex traits (e.g. higher yield, drought tolerance, or disease resistance) into crops using transgenic and gene editing is destined to fail.
+But this viewpoint has been completely overturned by the new science of omnigenics, which teaches us that attempts to engineer complex traits (e.g. higher yield, drought tolerance, or disease resistance) into crops using transgenic methods and gene editing are destined to fail.

 This is because no gene and/or its RNA or protein product works in isolation.
 These molecular components of life work as part of an integrated whole.
 The function of a given gene or its protein product therefore has to be viewed within the context of the whole genome and the whole organism.
 In other words, a gene cannot be seen just in terms of the information it carries for one or more proteins or RNA molecules, but in the context in which it exists and functions.